Mapping cell cortex rheology to tissue rheology, and vice-versa: Model

 \subsubsection{Cortex rheology}

 In this work, we consider the cortex material to be 2D-isotropic.
-As a consequence, any variation of the in-plane stress in the cortex, $\sigma$, around its rest value, $\so$, in response to an in-plane deformation, $\eface$, can be modeled, to linear order, by a pair of (frequency dependent) complex moduli.
-We choose the compression modulus, $k$, and the shear modulus, $g$.
-The traceless and the isotropic parts of the in-plane stress in the cortex (see Fig.~\ref{fig:ingredients}b) are thus expressed very simply as:
+As a consequence, any variation of the in-plane stress in the cortex, $\sigma$, around its rest value, $\so$, in response to an in-plane deformation, $\eface$, can be modeled, to linear order, by a pair of (frequency dependent) complex moduli~\cite{Wikipedia2022elastenglish,landau1986theory}.
+We choose the compression modulus, $k$~\cite{Wkp2022elasticbulkmodulus}, and the shear modulus, $g$~\cite{Wkp2022elasticshearmodulus}.
+The variation of the in-plane stress tensor $\sigma$ of the cortex around its rest value is then classically~\cite{Wkp2022hookeslaw,landau1986theory} expressed (here in 2D) as: